 - Dean's letter

-- Step 1 and both parts of Step 2 must be passed within the first two attempts.
+- Step 1, both parts of Step 2, and Step 3 (if have already taken), must be passed within the first two attempts.

 - Passing Step 3 is preferred, but not required.